IgrikXD/Easy-SDR/README.md

 | [Airspy] | You can choose a retailer according to your whereabouts.
 Performs support and develop new versions.
 There are links for [downloading SDRSharp](https://airspy.com/download/) and software for working with the server part. |

 ## Who helped me with the development of the project?
 Great thanks to [RTL-SDR.COM] for the provided samples of SDR receivers RTL-SDR.COM V.3 and information support.
 [LCSC] company that provided most of the electronic components used for assembly for completely free.
-[Mini-Circuits] company for the providing samples of [ADE] frequency mixer by [EZ-Sample] program.
+[Mini-Circuits] company for the providing samples of [ADE] frequency mixers, [PSA4-5043+] amplifiers, and Bias Tees [TCBT-14+] by [EZ-Sample] program.
 And also [PCBWay] for $ 20 discount when ordering PCBs for the project.

 ## How to contact me?
 - E-mail: igor.nikolaevich.96@gmail.com